- Plant Schedule Overview

 You can easily change the widths of your Plant Schedule columns using the AutoCAD Block Editor.
 However, you can only adjust the column widths of a schedule you've placed as a table.

-For instructions, see our Change Schedule Column Width documentation page.
+For instructions, see our Change Schedule Column Width documentation.

 Schedule Text in Uppercase (or Upper and Lowercase)